angular/angular/aio/content/guide/template-typecheck.md

 * Use the [`$any()` type-cast function](guide/template-expression-operators#any-type-cast-function) in certain contexts to opt out of type-checking for a part of the expression.
 * You can disable strict checks entirely by setting `strictTemplates: false` in the application's TypeScript configuration file, `tsconfig.json`.
 * You can disable certain type-checking operations individually, while maintaining strictness in other aspects, by setting a _strictness flag_ to `false`.
-* If you want to use `strictTemplates` and `strictNullChecks` together, you can opt out of strict null type checking specifically for input bindings via `strictNullInputTypes`.
+* If you want to use `strictTemplates` and `strictNullChecks` together, you can opt out of strict null type checking specifically for input bindings using `strictNullInputTypes`.

 Unless otherwise noted, each option below is set to the value for `strictTemplates` (`true` when `strictTemplates` is `true` and vice versa).
 <table>